sabramedia/pigeonwp/README.txt

 == Changelog ==
 = 1.6.3 =
 * Improve the connection UI for connection with Pigeon
+* Fix bug when paywall was not active in demo mode, content would not render

 = 1.6.2 =
 * Added a connection user interface for connecting a site to Pigeon